osgirl/devops-actions/weir-cmd/README.md

 # GitHub Action to run any command

-This GitHub Action utilizes the internal-only [weir-ci-node](https://developers.weir/docs/guides/node/weir-ci-node-guide.html) tool.
 It opens a command line and runs the command from the args.
 You can use this command to do anything you would like.
 For example, you can run a git clone, build, and push to a new repo.

 ## Configuration